cyberknight777/hugo-stuff/content/instructions/cancunf.md

 ### Flash ROMs

+Finally, Now Choose these options on your device

-Finally, choose the **Apply update from ADB / Apply update -> Apply update from ADB / Install update -> ADB Sideload** option on your device and then type ```adb sideload ``` in the Terminal and then drag-and-drop the ROM zip into the terminal and run it.
+- **Apply update from ADB / Apply update**
+- **Apply update from ADB / Install update then ADB Sideload**

+Then type ```adb sideload ``` in the Terminal and then drag-and-drop the ROM zip into the terminal and run it.

 e.g: